CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 - [Module::Signature](https://metacpan.org/dist/Module-Signature)
 - [Net::OAuth](https://metacpan.org/pod/Net::OAuth)

-Adopting modules is not always the only option and CPANSec also reviewed modules for insecure algorithms in order to make recommendations or push some modules to deprecation.
+Adopting modules is not always the only option, and CPANSec also reviewed modules for insecure algorithms in order to offer recommendations or propose deprecation.

 ## Reviewing CPAN for supply chain attacks
-Through the year, CPANSec tried to come with analysis of the CPAN ecosystem to know exactly how much vulnerable it would be to some common supply chain attacks:
+Through the year, CPANSec volunteers preformed an analysis of the CPAN ecosystem to know exactly how much vulnerable it would be to some common supply chain attacks:

 - [Study CPAN Dependency Confusion](https://security.metacpan.org/docs/cpan-dependency-confusion.html)

-More attacks vectors were also looked at, like "starjacking" or the topic of "stealing namespaces".
+More attacks vectors were also looked at, including _starjacking_ and the topic of _stealing namespaces_.

 ## Pentesting PAUSE
 CPANSec volunteers reviewed and tested PAUSE with various attempts to break it with nasty modules, steal namespaces or execute remote code.